PlanSnapper

 How do I measure a Cape Cod or 1.5-story home for GLA?

 Cape Cods and 1.5-story homes have finished upper floors under the roofline.
 Only areas with 7+ feet of ceiling height count as GLA under ANSI Z765.
-Measure each floor separately and stop tracing at the knee-wall line — not the exterior wall.
+Measure each floor separately and stop tracing at the knee-wall line.
+Not the exterior wall.

 Read answer →